A trope about that most revered and respected of all professions, the debt collector.

-- In the Disney version of Robin Hood, the Sheriff of Nottingham played this trope by collecting harsh, unnecessary taxes for the greedy Prince John.
+- In the Disney version of Robin Hood, the Sheriff of Nottingham plays this trope by collecting harsh, unnecessary taxes for the greedy Prince John.
 Despite saying he is just doing his duty, the crooked lawman crosses lines by taking money that is hidden in the cast of a man's broken leg (even beating on it to get the last coin out), stealing a child's birthday gift that is a coin (a farthing: the lowest denomination in existence in that time period), robbing a blind beggar (who is really the title hero in disguise), and even taking the only coin from the church's poor box.
 The last one crosses the line from cruel to outright illegal when you consider the fact that the crown didn't have the authority to tax the church at all at that point in history.
 It was a major political hot topic for centuries.
 That may explain why Friar Tuck loses his cool and proceeds to give the Sheriff a thumping before he is arrested (something that Sheriffs at that point in history didn't have the legal authority to do either).